colevahey/comp-notes/COMP301/Quiz-1-Review.md

 lifecycle

 #### L1 - Git
-On the heels branch, how do I switch to the heels branch?
+On the tar branch, how do I switch to the heels branch?
 `git checkout heels`
 I want to update my code on github, what do I do?
 `git add .; git commit -m "commit"; git push origin master`